-The company has a loan receivable to a French counterpart that does not solely include contractual cash flows in the form of repayment and interest and is therefore categorised at fair value through profit or loss.
-However, the loan will be repaid.
+The company had a loan receivable in 2022 to a French counterpart that does not solely include contractual cash flows in the form of repayment and interest and is therefore categorised at fair value through profit or loss.
+As of 31 December 2023, the loan has been repaid.
 The instrument is to be considered as level 2, since it is measured through calculation of discounted cash flows with interest and the credit margin as per the balance sheet date.